Redcouz/BackEnd-API-SomosMas-ASP.NET-CORE-5.0/README.md

 Everything that happened during this consumption of the designed software is registered in a database on the server that is provided.

-PS: The security parameters, the appsetings, the key and the sendgrid have not been uploaded for security reasons
+PS: The security parameters will not be uploaded for security reasons